invalidunit/sileodepiction/README.md

 # SileoDepiction

-	A repository for sileo descriptionss
+	A repository for sileo descriptions